Ramón Rivas: Early years

-As a youngster, Rivas played at The San Juan Y.M.C.A, for Millin Romero.
+As a youngster, Rivas played at The San Juan YMCA, for Millin Romero.
 He progressed through Carolina's minor basketball tournaments, becoming one of the best centers in Puerto Rico, while he played for Levittown's Pedro Albizu Campos High School's team.
 Flor Melendez took note of his progress, and signed him to play for the Carolina Giants, of Puerto Rico's top-tier level league, the BSN.
 That year he was selected BSN Rookie of the Year.

 The changes on the Carolina Giants were evident, when Rivas joined the team: From being one of the worst teams in the league, during the 1983 tournament, they got better every year.
 In 1987, the team almost reached the BSN playoffs, and, in 1988, the team finally reached the BSN playoffs, for the first time, having the best record in the regular season (1989 Regular Season: PPG.24.4, Reb.17.4 in 30 games).